Malox10/CelesteBruteForcer/README.md

 # Use

 Currently, requires an IDE with kotlin support.
-Alternatively contact me on discord "luzid42" (preferably with an already configured .json file)
+Alternatively contact me on discord at "luzid42" (preferably with an already configured .json file)

 Edit the config.json file to set up the bruteforcer and run the main() function afterward.
 All solutions will be printed during runtime (unsorted) with information about the initial condition and celeste-studio Inputs.